twosigma/riemann-jmx/README.md

 ## Building

 Use `lein uberjar` to build the standalone jar.
+You can [download leiningen here](http://leiningen.org).

 ## Usage